Revisiting boundary-driven non-equilibrium Markov dynamics in arbitrary potentials via supersymmetric quantum mechanics and explicit large deviations at various levels: Introduction

 For clarity, the present paper is divided into two separate parts : the main text is entirely devoted to the boundary-driven non-equilibrium Fokker-Planck dynamics with an arbitrary force $F(x)$ and an arbitrary diffusion coefficient $D(x)$ on the continuous spatial interval $x \in [0,L]$, while the various Appendices describe the analog results for the Markov jump dynamics on the discrete sites $x =0,1,..,L$ with arbitrary nearest-neighbor transition rates $w(x \pm 1,x)$: the physics is the same, but there are some important technical differences that are interesting to stress.

 The main text is organized as follows.
 In section \ref{sec_boundaryFP}, we introduce the boundary-driven non-equilibrium Fokker-Planck dynamics and recall the mapping towards some dual equilibrium dynamics \cite{tailleurMapping}.
 In section \ref{sec_susyFP}, this mapping is reinterpreted via the corresponding quantum Hamiltonians that are supersymmetric partners of each other.
 In section \ref{sec_spectralFP}, we use the spectral properties of the quantum supersymmetric Hamiltonians to analyze the spectral decompositions of the Fokker-Planck dynamics.
 In section \ref{sec_kemenyFP}, we give the explicit expression for the Kemeny time needed to converge towards the non-equilibrium steady state and we describe an illustrative example involving a saw-tooth potential that can be either a valley or a mountain in order to discuss the scaling of the Kemeny time with the system size $L$.
-Finally in section \ref{sec_largedevFP}, we analyze the large deviations properties at various levels starting from the always explicit Level 2.5 concerning the joint distribution of the empirical density and of the empirical current, before the analysis of the contractions towards lower levels : we write the explicit rate function at Level 2 concerning the empirical density alone, as well as the explicit rate function for the empirical current alone.
+In section \ref{sec_largedevFP}, we turn to the analysis of the large deviations properties at various levels.
+We start with the always explicit Level 2.5 concerning the joint distribution of the empirical density and of the empirical current, before considering the contractions towards lower levels : we write the explicit rate function at Level 2 concerning the empirical density alone, as well as the explicit rate function for the empirical current alone.
 Our conclusions are summarized in section \ref{sec_conclusion}.